ChiaHan-1215/Terra_AnviL_platform_Notes/Slice_BAM_files_in_Terra_worksapce.md

 test
 gs://fc-secure-8df0d2f5-1c5c-4150-8da6-771e376c42f6/phs003181.v2.p1/data_files/NABEC_KEN-1066_FTX/reads/NABEC_KEN-1066_FTX.GRCh38.bam

-I think its not using this but the GCS
-#gcloud auth print-access-token > /home/jupyter/token.txt
-#export HTS_AUTH_LOCATION="/home/jupyter/token.txt"

-export GCS_OAUTH_TOKEN=$(gcloud auth application-default print-access-token)
+export GCS_OAUTH_TOKEN=$(gcloud auth application-default print-access-token) # Note: only 1 hour usage, after that had to reactivate again

+# othter way is use below to continue activate

+gcloud auth application-default login

 # Set the billing project ID (or number) that should be charged
 export GCS_REQUESTER_PAYS_PROJECT=<YOUR_PROJECT_ID> # get this gcp id from click the cloned dashborad, and see id of the bucket "Google Project ID"